Mail-in or absentee? Here's how to choose which ballot-by-mail is right for you

 To vote absentee in Missouri, you need to have one of these reasons for not being able to vote in person:

-- Incapacity or confinement due to illness or physical disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability;
+- Incapacity or confinement due to illness or physical disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability (No ballot notary is required.)

-- For an election that occurs during the year 2020, the voter has contracted or is in an at-risk category for contracting or transmitting severe acute respiratory syndrome coronavirus 2 (COVID-19).
+- For an election that occurs during the year 2020, the voter has contracted or is in an at-risk category for contracting or transmitting severe acute respiratory syndrome coronavirus 2, “COVID-19.”
+(No ballot notary is required.)

 Request your chosen ballot as soon as possible, but it must be done before Oct.
 21 online, or in person at your election authority.
 The ballots will begin to arrive after Sept.
 22.